Here are some of the best bags of coffee you can buy online

 Like a drill sergeant in your cup.
 Amazon

 This coffee has attained status among—and I can’t believe we’re writing this—“Peetniks.”
 Rich and bold, Peet’s signature blend was, according to lore, developed in 1969 with the help of a loyal customer, a retired Army major named Key Dickason.

 In case you haven’t noticed, coffee companies tend to take their roasts seriously.
-Like, violently so.
-Not into the Teutonic warlord blend of Death Wish?
-How about an equally jolting offering themed after bloody thirsty pirates?
+Like, aggressively so.
+This one is named after one of the most infamous pirates?
 If you prefer to start your day with a hearty “Yo ho!” rather than barbaric yawp, this is for you.